Go Ad-Free

 Reverse-Engineering Generic Drugs:

-In the extraordinary book, Bottle of Lies, Katherine Eban details the process of reverse engineering and describes a huge generic drug scandal.
+In the extraordinary book, Bottle of Lies, Katherine Eban details the process of reverse engineering and describes huge generic drug scandals.
 The Indian drug company Ranbaxy was trying to duplicate the prescription acne drug called Accutane.
 You can read the details of this generic drug scandal at this link.
 It’s worth a minute of your time!

-When the Bioequivalence Data Are Not Trustworthy:
+When the Bioequivalence Data Are NOT Trustworthy:

 A Generic Drug Scandal Is Revealed: